The BEST Train from London to Edinburgh in 2025 (Review)

 There were slight delays on the return journey but it was more favourable in comparison to being stuck for 4 hours at Edinburgh Airport the night before Christmas Eve (now THAT’S a fun story for another time).

 The Caledonian Sleeper is a bucket list train journey.
 You get your travel and your hotel rolled into one and the pleasure of waking up in another part of the country.
+It’s pretty pricey though unless you’re prepared to spend the night in a seat.

-Looking for more train travel experiences?
+Looking for more train travel guides?
+Check out these posts!

 This post may contain affiliate / compensated links.
 As an Amazon Associate, I also earn from qualifying purchases.
 For full information, please see my disclaimer here.